-Motor vehicle theft in Australia increased 7 per cent in the 12 months to June 2016 to 54,100 vehicles stolen.
-Despite this, national volumes are still down 8 per cent from five years ago.
+The 2016/17 financial year saw total vehicle theft increase by 4 per cent to 56,184 vehicles stolen.
+Despite this, national volumes are still 6 per cent lower than five years ago.

-Short term passenger/light commercial (PLC) thefts accounted for the highest proportion of the rise (12 per cent), with profit-motivated motorcycle theft also up 4 per cent.
+Short term passenger/light commercial (PLC) thefts made up the highest proportion of the rise (6 per cent), which was off-set by decreases in profit-motivated motorcycle and other vehicle theft.
+New South Wales was the only state to experience a reduction in profit-motivated theft with increases in Victoria, Queensland and South Australia.

-The performance of individual jurisdictions was mixed with strong reductions in profit-motivated theft in New South Wales and South Australia and significant increases in total thefts in Victoria, Queensland and Western Australia.